rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 Add Rackspace Email mailboxes using these steps.
-If you need to add a Hosted Exchange mailbox see [Add Microsoft Exchange mailboxes](https://support.rackspace.com/how-to/adding-microsoft-exchange-mailboxes/).
+If you need to add a Microsoft Exchange mailbox see [Add Microsoft Exchange mailboxes](https://support.rackspace.com/how-to/adding-microsoft-exchange-mailboxes/).

 ### Add a single mailbox